c0xc/CapacityTester/README.md

 as metadata and fragmentation can reduce the available capacity once files are written.
 For that reason, there is a buffer, which should be around 1 MB.
-Some filesystems such as FAT32 do not need a buffer (SAFETY_BUFFER = 0).
+Some filesystems such as FAT32 do not need that buffer (SAFETY_BUFFER = 0).